 Make your own freezer garlic bread today.
 Fresh French bread is thick-sliced and slathered in a cheesy garlic butter spread.
-Keeps in the freezer for six months.
+Easy to make ahead and freeze for future dinners!

 Transfer your baking sheet of garlic bread slices to the freezer and freeze for 1-2 hours.
 We do this so that when the bread freezes, the slices won't stick together.
 Now they're ready to pack up and store.